AnshuPathak-88825/Live-code/README.md

 - Real-time collaboration on the same code file
 - Syntax highlighting for popular programming languages
 ## Contributing
-If you would like to contribute to Realtime Code Editor, please fork the repository and create a pull request.
+If you would like to contribute to Live-code, please fork the repository and create a pull request.
 You can also report any issues or bugs by creating a GitHub issue.
 ## Credits
 LiveCode Editor was created by [Anshu Pathak](https://github.com/AnshuPathak-88825).
 Special thanks to the following projects for their contributions: